 Observations is a daily blog published on a not-so-daily basis by Spencer Tweedy.

 I owe this blog to the man eating whole dill pickles out of a ziplock bag in Union Park, Chicago, July 2018.

-I was working for a music festival in the park when he walked by, handlebar mustache, all-brown outfit (broutfit), pickle bag and all.
-There was something so exciting, so picturesque about schtick, I had to write about it.
+I was working for a music festival in the park when he walked by, handlebar mustache, all-brown outfit (broutfit), pickle bag and all—and I had to write about him.
 So I did.
-And then I wrote about the rest of my day, and about the day after that, and after that.
-And I haven’t stopped since.
+And then I wrote about the rest of my day, and about the day after that, and after that, and I haven’t stopped since.

 But at some point, blogging started to feel weird.
 I think a combination of the shift to social media and my own growing up made writing online, diary-style, feel frivolous.
 And it took this bullet-pointy technique, and the Pickle Man, to make me start again.

 The limitations of OBSERVATIONS make it easier for me to write.

-The bullet points remind me to keep every item to its topic sentence, which I find harder to do in full paragraph form.
-And in an anal, analytic sort of way, they help me feel like I’m getting the full list of my ideas across, even if I recognize that the mind is an amorphous blob and there’s no such thing as the “full list” of ideas in the first place.
+The bullet points free me from worrying about the whole arc of a paragraph, or of multiple paragraphs, while writing.
+I can just think of each things as its own, relatively self-contained nugget, and make that nugget read well.
+(Only after that do I rearrange nuggets and maybe give them some sort of structure.)
+In an anal, analytic sort of way, they also help me feel like I’m getting the full list of my ideas across, even if I recognize that there’s no such thing as the “full list” of ideas in the first place.